joemasilotti/masilotti.com/_includes/content/workshop.md

 You'll learn everything you need to know to get started with Turbo Native on iOS:

-{% comment %} TODO: Revamp workshop agenda for Turbo Navigator. {% endcomment %}
+{% comment %} TODO: Revamp workshop agenda for Hotwire Native. {% endcomment %}

 1. **Turbo Native** - Steps to integrate the framework into a Xcode project.
 1. **Navigation** - Add Turbo Navigator to handle the important navigation flows.